supamii/QttpServer/README.md

 32. ~~Serve basic http files~~
 33. More swagger support and thorough examples on how to create interface based actions
 34. ~~Rename some "routes" to the more appropriate "path"~~
-35. Simplify API unit tests with more macros
+35. Expand unit tests support with more macros, utilities
 36. Refactor to use more PRIVATE implementations (PIMPL) to help readability
 37. ~~Optimize Qt Http parsing by translating directly into QString instead of std::string~~
 38. Investigate using a faster JSON parser/framework